nuex/zodiac/README.md

 ### Helpers

 The `helpers.awk` file is an awk script that can make custom data available to your templates.
 You also have access to the page and global data.
-Here is a peak at the script included in the examples folder:
+Here is a peek at the script included in the examples folder:

     { helpers = "yes" }